sujal05v/Tic-Tac-Toe-Game/README.md

 # 💡 Overview

-This project was created by following a YouTube tutorial as part of my Python learning journey.
-It helped me understand GUI development and how to implement game logic in Python.
+This project was created as part of my Python learning journey.
+It helped me understand GUI development and how to implement game logic in Python.\

 # ⚙️ Features
   * 🎮 Two-player game (X vs O)